 - to walk in line behind the teacher to the swimming pool.
 No running allowed; - to never shout or run in the dressing rooms or pool area; - to listen and obey the instructor and life guard; - to not distract others; - to wear a swimming cap.
-Arm bands may be required for beginners and shower socks may be worn; - to never leave the pool unless under the instructor's directions; - to never push or play roughly in the pool, pool area or dressing rooms; - to dress quickly after each session; - not to bring shampoo, hairsprays, gels, spray deodorants to the pool; Roll-on deodorants are allowed for 4th - 6th class pupils. - not to buy drinks/sweets at the pool.
+Arm bands may be required for beginners and shower socks may be worn; - to never leave the pool unless under the instructor's directions; - to never push or play roughly in the pool, pool area or dressing rooms; - · to dress quickly after each session; - not to bring shampoo, hairsprays, gels, spray deodorants to the pool; Roll-on deodorants are allowed for 4th 6th class pupils. - not to buy drinks/sweets at the pool. - A pupil who wishes to walk home from the swimming pool needs to provide a written note from his parent.